 - Full-length manuscript (70+ minutes)

-- Plays submitted in previous years will be not be accepted.
+- Plays submitted in previous years will not be accepted.

 Submission Fee: None.

-Deadline: Emailed submissions must arrive between November 1 and December 16, 2018.
+Deadline: Submissions must be made electronically between November 1 and December 16, 2023.

 Current and Past Winners